Do you knit? Crochet? Sew?

 Hello Head Hugger volunteers,

 My husband and I have moved to Tucson, Arizona...
-We hope to buld our new home here in Arizona soon.
-Meanwhile, I will be at this same email address (firstname.lastname@example.org) and my phone number will remain as is (410-643-5767).
+We have built our new home here in Arizona and have a new address.
+Meanwhile, I will be at this same email address (email@example.com) and my phone number will remain as is (410-643-5767).

 Sooooo............ if you want, you can...

 I LOVE you all,

-P.S. there are new files for the brochures that remove the old address, so please use those for any brochures you print and distribute for now.
-We'll update the brochures again with the new address once we know it.
+P.S. there are new files for the brochures that remove the old address, so please use those for any brochures you print and distribute.
 Thanks!

 P.S.
 See Miracles Happen, Sue's other project website and other favorite charity... making and distributing baby items for maternity homes and pregnancy crisis centers to donate to newborns and their mothers.